MicrosoftDocs/azure-docs-powershell/azps-2.4.0/Az.DataLakeStore/Get-AzDataLakeStoreItemPermission.md

 ```

 ## DESCRIPTION
-The **Get-AzDataLakeStoreItemPermission** cmdlet gets the the permission octal of a file or folder in Data Lake Store.
+The **Get-AzDataLakeStoreItemPermission** cmdlet gets the permission octal of a file or folder in Data Lake Store.

 ## EXAMPLES